mirlca/mirlca-website/workshops/index.md

 * A previous experience with SuperCollider will be helpful but beginners are also welcomed to apply.
 * Each participant will need a laptop and internet connection to follow the online workshop sessions.
 * Workshop attendees will receive instructions to install: SuperCollider, Freesound quark, MIRLC and FluCoMa tools.

+### Code of Conduct

+Please be reminded that all participants are expected to follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/).
+If you think you have an incidence to report, please contact the workshop organisers.

 ### Language